Trying to manage a family and your professional life has its challenges. These tips can help you reclaim time for a healthier balance at home.

 A work calendar that's cluttered with to-dos can leave you feeling stretched thin.
-If your family's schedule is equally packed with sports, music lessons or other activities, it can become even more difficult to find time for one another.
-Look at how you spend your days and when possible cut out—or reduce—the number of activities that are sapping your time and energy.
+If your family's schedule is equally packed with sports, music lessons, and other activities, it can become even more difficult to find time for one another.
+Look at how you spend your days, and when possible cut out or reduce the number of activities that are sapping your time and energy.

 If trying to do it all keeps you from getting enough rest, your work performance could suffer.
-Six in 10 workers say that lack of sleep affects things like motivation and productivity on the job.3 A lack of rest can also leave you with less energy for your family.
+A lack of rest can also leave you with less energy for your family.
 Consider turning in earlier a couple of nights a week if you're waking up tired.
-If that's not doable, aim to block out time over the weekend to rest and recharge.
+If that's not doable, block out time over the weekend to rest and recharge.

-More than half of employees say home is their preferred place to work, an employee happiness survey has found.4 If working from home full-time isn't an option, talk to your employer about the possibility of telecommuting part of the week.
-Even one day a week spent working at home could make you feel less stressed when you head back to your regular work space.
+If working from home full-time isn't an option, talk to your employer about the possibility of telecommuting part of the week.
+Even one day a week spent working at home could make you feel less stressed when you head back to your regular workspace.

-One in four Americans say they regularly bring work home and that it interrupts time with family and friends.6 If you leave work at 5 p.m. but you're still answering emails at 9 or 10, you may need to re-set your work/life balance.
-Establishing a firm cut-off time for answering emails or taking work-related calls can take the pressure off so you can focus on what matters most at the end of the day—being there for your family.
+If you leave work at 5 p.m. but you're still answering emails at 9 or 10, you may need to improve your work-life balance.
+Establishing a firm cutoff time for answering emails or taking work-related calls can reduce the pressure, so you can focus on what matters most at the end of the day, being there for your family.

-More than half of Americans have less than $1,000 in savings.6 When you don't have any cash tucked away, you may feel more pressure to step up your work hustle, sacrificing family time in the process.
-Creating a budget can put you back in control of your finances and your time.
+Creating a budget puts you back in control of your finances and your time.
 Your budget should reflect what you earn each month and what you spend.
 The goal is to have money left over that you can add to an emergency savings cushion so you can worry less about your finances and focus more on enjoying family time and doing the things you love.